What is Shigella and how can I avoid it?

 The Shigella bacteria is found in faecal matter – your faeces, your shit.
-So if you come into contact with even the smallest amount of faecal matter than contains the bacteria, then it’s likely that you’ll pick up the infection.
+So, if you come into contact with even the smallest amount of faecal matter that contains the bacteria, then it’s likely that you’ll pick up the infection.

-Rimming is generally thought to be the most likely point of transmission, because your mouth is probably making direct contact with the bacteria.
-But any scenario where ass play is involved – fingering, using toys, fisting – could involve you coming into contact with the bacteria.
+Rimming is the most likely point of transmission – because your mouth is likely to make direct contact with the bacteria.
+But any scenario where ass play is involved – fingering, using toys, fisting – could involve you coming into contact with the Shigella bacteria.

 How can I protect myself against Shigella?

 It’s difficult.
 A focus on hygiene will help.
-Condoms may also provide some protection.
+Try and ensure that you’ve both had a shower and thoroughly washed before the fun gets underway.
 If you’re fisting, using gloves may help provide some protection.

-If someone has been diagnosed with Shigella, it’s important that they avoid sexual contact until fully recovered, to avoid transmitting the bacteria to others.
-Antibiotics are generally subscribed, and it usually takes about 10 days to get rid of the bacteria from your body.
+If someone has been diagnosed with Shigella, it’s important that they avoid sexual contact until fully recovered – to avoid transmitting the bacteria to others.
+It usually takes about 10 days to get rid of the bacteria from your body – antibiotics can be prescribed.

 What do I do if I think I’ve got Shigella?

 Generally, you’ll have some symptoms – usually this manifests as diarrhoea or stomach cramps.
-If you’ve think you’ve got Shigella, it’s important that you go to your doctor or local sexual health clinic for testing.
-Regular testing for STIs are also a good way to identify if you’re carrying the bacteria.
+If you think you’ve got Shigella, it’s important that you go to your doctor or local sexual health clinic for testing.
+Regular testing for STIs is also a good way to identify if you’re carrying the bacteria.

 If you’ve got the bacteria, it’s not a major drama.
 Your doctor will be able to prescribe some antibiotics – you’ll start to feel better fairly quickly, and you’ll be fully recovered from the infection in about 10 days.